 The Wonderful World of Disney airs the 2-hour episode

 "King of the Grizzlies" on NBC.

-The CBS television series Walt Disney airs part 1 of
+The CBS television series Walt Disney airs part 1 of the 1979 film

 "The Apple Dumpling Gang Rides Again."